saraff-9EB1047A4BEB4cef8506B29BA325BD5A/saraff-9EB1047A4BEB4cef8506B29BA325BD5A.github.io/saraffioc/Listener.md

         if(method.Name == "MethodA") {
             return result.ToString() + DateTime.Now.ToString();
         }
-        return null; // If return non-null value, a method will not be invoke, return value will be used as result of invocation.
+        return null; // If return non-null value, return value will be used as result of invocation.
 Also, you can throw a exception.
     }
 }
 ```